13 of the World’s Smallest Dog Breeds

 Talk about cuteness overload!
 You’ll want to scoop up this adorable and cuddly furball and snuggle all day but remember: “Terrier” is part of their name.
 They’re spirited, outgoing, and friendly, but they’ll also chase any small thing that moves, so they probably shouldn’t be trusted to play off-leash unless they are in a fenced-in yard.
 Plus, they’re not so keen on small critters living in the same house.
 So yes, they will fit on your lap and might even linger for a few minutes of snuggling, but only after they’ve used up all their energy in playtime.

 Nope.
 These aren’t mini Doberman pinschers.
 If these dogs could talk, they would politely refer to themselves as the “King of the Toys,” as in the toy breed.
 The little lean machines are lively and vigorous and need plenty of activity.
 In fact, you’ll probably tire out before they do.
 Their curiosity seems to be endless, and they’re quick to pick up new commands.
 They give swagger new meaning with their distinctive hackney gait (a high knee and hock action) that looks quite showy; judges specifically look for that in competitions.
-If you’re thinking about bringing any of these breeds into your home, make sure you read this guide to picking the best dog breed for you.
+If you’re thinking about bringing any of these small dog breeds into your home, make sure you read this guide to picking the best dog breed for you.